People tend to connect with news sources they trust. As an author, you could be that news source.

 In addition, Google uses its data involving keyword searches and questions people tend to ask regarding that particular entity or item, and it pulls those questions and answers in.

-Now, let’s look at a couple of examples.
+Now, let’s look at a couple of knowledge panel search examples.

-Here is an example of a knowledge panel associated with a person.
-She could go in and claim it using the button on the bottom left.
+Here is an example of a Google Knowledge Panel for a person.
+She could go in and claim it using the button on the bottom right.

 We’ll discuss more about how this works.